iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

           name: my-app
     ```

-    The [`metrics/collect` task](../reference/tasks/metrics-collect.md) highlighted above is responsible for generating and sending HTTP requests to the app's API end-point, receiving responses, and creating latency and error-related metrics.
+    The [`metrics/collect` task](../reference/tasks/metrics-collect.md) highlighted above is responsible for generating and sending HTTP requests to the app's API endpoint, receiving responses, and creating latency and error-related metrics.
 The [`objectives`](../../concepts/buildingblocks/#objectives-slos) stanza describes the SLOs that the app needs to satisfy in order to be declared a winner.

 ## 3. Observe experiment
 The `iter8ctl` CLI makes it easy to observe experiment progress and outcomes.